Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Evaluation

-\fi While this study is performed with a simulator, our objective is to predict the performance and understand the trade-offs for designing a future hardware implementation of a CIM for ML-MIMO.
-To estimate the feasibility for MIMO decoding, we need to compare the computational requirements versus the perspective capabilities on a real-world perspective machine.
+In this section, we explore the computational complexity of RI-MIMO and discuss the hardware considerations, for a real-world deployment of our algorithms, to satisfy the LTE requirements.
+While this study is performed with a simulator, our objective is to predict the performance and understand the trade-offs for designing a future hardware implementation of a CIM for ML-MIMO.
+To estimate the feasibility of MIMO decoding, we need to compare the computational requirements versus the perspective capabilities on a real-world perspective machine.

-As per the LTE specifications, a typical LTE deployment with 10~MHz bandwidth and 15KHz sub-carrier spacing produces 8400 MIMO detection problems (corresponding to 14 OFDM symbols per sub-frame and 600 sub-carriers) every sub-frame of 1-millisecond duration.
-It is important to note that every instance is independent, so different instances can be solved in an embarrassingly parallel fashion if there are enough spin variables available in the machine. \ifdefined\isArxiv \else